Exit

 Use these postcards as part of an event to show people how to be better trans allies.
 The card can also be used as a part of a social media campaign and is a great way to get a conversation started.

-Want to Be an Ally (or Help One Out)?: Building the Path for Your Ally Journey
+Want to Be an Ally (or Help One Out)?
+Building the Path for Your Ally Journey

-Want to Be an Ally (or Help One Out)?: Building the Path for Your Ally Journey
+Want to Be an Ally (or Help One Out)?
+Building the Path for Your Ally Journey

 In this session, participants will learn the power allies have to create change.
 We’ll also provide space to honestly discuss the barriers to expressing support in the workplace.
 Finally, participants will get strategies and tools needed to be part of creating real inclusion.

-Fight Your Fears: Developing Advanced Ally Skills
+So What’s Next?
+Developing Advanced Ally Skills

-Fight Your Fears: Developing Advanced Ally Skills
+So What’s Next?
+Developing Advanced Ally Skills

 In this session, participants will find out how to transform the reason they’re an ally (or need one) into action, get effective strategies to create conversation about LGBTQ+ equality, and understand how to transform conflict into opportunity.

-What the Plus?: Understanding and Supporting Expansive LGBTQ+ Identities
+What the Plus?
+Understanding and Supporting Expansive LGBTQ+ Identities

-What the Plus?: Understanding and Supporting Expansive LGBTQ+ Identities
+What the Plus?
+Understanding and Supporting Expansive LGBTQ+ Identities

 In this session, we’ll spend time discussing what the + after “LGBTQ+” encompasses.
 Participants will have the opportunity to learn more about intersex experiences, nonbinary gender identities, bisexual+ identities, asexuality and aromanticism.